Here’s how most people approach saving money:

 First things first, write down your monthly income and expenses.

 If you’re a salaried employee, calculating your monthly income will be easy.
-If you have an irregular income because you’re self-employed or are an hourly employee, this will take a little more work.
+If you have an irregular income because you’re self-employed or are an hourly or tipped employee, this will take a little more work.
 I recommend checking what your income has been for the past 3-6 months and taking the average amount.

 One of the most important steps in paying yourself first (at least in my opinion) is setting financial goals.